Master’s Academic Preparation Program (MAPP)

 Introduction

-The Master’s Academic Preparation Program (MAPP) prepares international students who have completed a bachelor’s degree and who aspire to pursue graduate studies at a Canadian university.
-MAPP enhances international students’ appreciation and understanding of Canadian cultural practices while preparing them with an essential repertoire of academic and professional skills vital to navigate the challenges that they may encounter in graduate studies.
+Our Master’s Academic Preparation Program (MAPP) prepares international students with a bachelor’s degree for graduate studies at Canadian universities.
+MAPP enhances students’ understanding of Canadian culture and equips them with essential academic and professional skills.

 # Program Learning Outcome Description